 No. The premium surcharge will not be applied if your spouse/registered domestic partner is enrolled in both your WSU/PEBB coverage and their own non-WSU/PEBB employer-based group health coverage.

-17. Why is the Uniform Medical Plan (UMP) Classic being used as the comparison plan for the spouse/registered domestic partner coverage premium surcharge, instead of a Group Health or Kaiser plan?
+14. Why is the Uniform Medical Plan (UMP) Classic being used as the comparison plan for the spouse/registered domestic partner coverage premium surcharge, instead of a Kaiser plan?

 The Uniform Medical Plan (UMP) Classic is being used as the comparison plan, since it is the PEBB plan with the largest enrollment.

 The surcharge legislation required the PEBB Program to add “…a surcharge of not less than $50 per month to the premiums due from members who cover a spouse or domestic partner where the spouse or domestic partner has chosen not to enroll in other employer-based group health insurance that has benefits and premiums with an actuarial value of not less than 95 percent of the actuarial value of the public employees’ benefits board (PEBB) plan with the largest enrollment.”